BenFin75/TelegramNHLNotificationsBot/README.md

 # Important for redeploying
 In order to keep the bot tokens private they are stored in a seperate csv.
-If you want to use this code for your own bot you will need to create a csv or remove
+If you want to use this code for your own bot you will need to create a csv or remove:

 ```
 bot_token_df = pd.read_csv((os.path.join(os.path.dirname(os.getcwd()),"TelegramBotTokens.csv")))